 by Cliff Judy (WICHITA, Kan.)

-Roeder has admitted to killing Wichita abortion provider Dr. George Tiller while Tiller served as an usher at his east Wichita church.
-Roeder is charged with first degree murder and two counts of aggravated assault.
+Roeder has admitted to killing Tiller while Tiller served as an usher at his east Wichita church.
+Roeder's charged with first degree murder and two counts of aggravated assault.